atomvm/AtomVM/doc/src/memory-management.md

 ## Boxed terms

-Some term types cannot fit in a single word, and must therfore used a sequence of contiguous words to represent the term contents.
+Some term types cannot fit in a single word, and must therefore used a sequence of contiguous words to represent the term contents.
 These terms are called "Boxed" terms.
 Boxed terms use the low-order 6 bits of the first byte (`boxed[0]`) to represent the term type, and the high order `word-size - 6` bits to represent the remaining size (in words) of the boxed term, not including the first word.

 ### Boxed term pointers

-Before discussing the different types of boxed terms in detail, let us first see how boxed terms are referenced from the stack, registers, prcess dictionary, and from embedded terms in the heap.
+Before discussing the different types of boxed terms in detail, let us first see how boxed terms are referenced from the stack, registers, process dictionary, and from embedded terms in the heap.
 We call such references to boxed terms boxed term pointers.

 A boxed term pointer is a single-word term that contains the address of the referenced term in the high-order `word-size - 2` bits, and `0x2` (`10b`) in the low-order 2 bits.